cpske/ISP/django/django-test-organization.md

 However, putting all your tests in one file is usually not a good idea.

-Especially on a team project with development done in git branches, you will have conflicts every time you merge a branch into master.
+Especially on a team project with development done in git branches, different developers will add tests to the same file.
+You will have conflicts every time you merge a branch into master.

-A better approach is to divide your tests into multiple files.
+A better way is to divide your tests into multiple files.
 For the Django Polls tutorial, the structure for tests would be:
 ```listing
 polls/